Underworld (Doctor Who): Plot

-Civilisation on the P7E planetoid has taken a curious turn.
-Most of the population, the Trogs, live as slaves digging rock for fuel and sustenance, but they are culled and killed in rock collapses called Skyfalls.
+Most of the planet's population, the Trogs, live as slaves digging rock for fuel and sustenance, but they are culled and killed in rock collapses called Skyfalls.
 This situation is overseen by guards who are in turn responsible to two robots called Seers.
-In overall control is the Oracle, a powerful super-computer which has shaped the perverse society.
-Evidently the P7E became trapped in the planet millennia earlier and the entire basis of the mission was lost over time.
+In overall control is the Oracle, a powerful super-computer which has shaped the society.
 The Doctor and Leela encounter Idas, a young man nearly killed in a Skyfall, learning how the local population is managed and terrorised.
-The Seers and Oracle exist in a protected Citadel at the heart of the planetoid (clearly the P7E) and the Doctor, Leela and Idas venture there, in the process rescuing Idas’ father Idmon who was due to be sacrificed to the Oracle.
-Other slaves are freed too, and flee to the R1C where Jackson makes them welcome.
-However, the crucial race banks remain in the control of the Oracle.
-The Doctor, Leela, and Idas venture to the Citadel to get the precious cargo.
+The Seers and Oracle exist in a protected Citadel at the heart of the planet and the Doctor, Leela and Idas venture there, in the process rescuing Idas’ father Idmon who was due to be sacrificed to the Oracle.
+Other slaves are freed too, and flee to the R1C where Jackson welcomes them.
+The Doctor, Leela, and Idas venture to the Citadel to get the race banks still in control of the Oracle.
 However, the Seers have meanwhile captured Herrick and give him what he thinks are the two race banks to take back to his ship.
-Jackson, Orfe and Tala are overjoyed, little realising that their friend has actually brought fission bombs back to the R1C.
+Jackson, Orfe and Tala are overjoyed, not realising that their friend has actually brought fission bombs back to the R1C.

 The Doctor makes it to the core of the Citadel and confronts the Oracle.
-He succeeds in locating and stealing the real race banks and then heads off with Leela and Idas to get back to the probe ship.
+He locates and steals the real race banks and leaves with Leela and Idas to get back to the probe ship.
 The Doctor gives the real race banks to Jackson, and then takes the fakes out of the craft.
 Idas takes advantage of the situation to round up the other Trogs and lead them to the safety of the R1C, while the Doctor engineers the return of the fission grenades to the Oracle.
-With moments to spare, the R1C blasts away, loaded with the slaves and the race banks, and is pushed outward from the planetoid by the explosion of the fission grenades.
+With moments to spare, the R1C blasts away, loaded with the Trogs and the race banks, and is pushed outward from the planet by the explosion of the fission grenades.
 The TARDIS crew depart, wishing the Minyans well as they journey on to Minyos II, their quest complete.